 Welcome to the Official website of the National Soccer League Pacific Conference.
-The CA North Division is the founding Division of the conference, which was announced by the NSL on April 30th of this year.
+The CA North Division is the founding Division of the conference, which was announced by the NSL on April 30th, 2020.

 The National Soccer League (NSL) formed in 2000.
 After significant expansion in 2007 and 2015, the league has finally gone coast to coast with the Pacific Conference's announcement earlier this year.
 There are 70+ teams spread across Texas, Indiana, North Carolina, Georgia, Michigan, Ohio, Florida, Arizona, Maryland, Kansas, and California.
 The NSL is affiliated with USSF and is a National formed under USSSA.

 The NSL has a complete system of competitions featuring Men, Women, and Youth allowing member clubs the opportunity to built teams for everyone.

 In the Pacific Conference, comprising of California, Oregon, and Washington, the NSL has a "Club First" truth that starts with a meager annual fee of approximately 30% to 40% of the other US national leagues.
 The NSL provides official banner, patches, game balls, and twenty-two player registrations in the annual dues.

 The Pacific Conference is starting with the announcement of the CA North Division on July 1.
 The teams have formed a partnership agreement that features the sharing of decision making and sponsorship activities.